 A. Hook the tow vehicle to the motor home as normal.
-Make sure the vehicles are aligned straight (IMPORTANT) And the tow bar, chains, lights, etc... are connected properly.
+Make sure the vehicles are aligned straight (IMPORTANT) and the tow bar, chains, lights, etc. are connected properly.

 Step 2.
 Make sure your towed vehicle's brakes are in an idle position.
-Do not apply pressure to the towed vehicle's brake pedal when you are adjusting the aircraft cable sling that drapes across the tow bar.
+Do not apply pressure to the towed vehicle's brake pedal when you are adjusting the aircraft cable sling that drapes across the tow bar by pulling on the cable.

-- B. Fig D #1 side attaches to the black actuator arm on the Ready Brake. #2 attaches to the loop sticking out of the front bumper.
-Keep in mind this sling moves so do not allow #3 to come in contact with the tow bar black stow strap Fig #13 on page #11 - C. Using a 8mm hex wrench, tighten the two nuts on the cable clamp so that the wire sling length is no longer adjustable.
+- B. Fig D #1 This side attaches to the black actuator arm on the ReadyBrake. #2 attaches to the loop sticking out of the front bumper.
+Keep in mind this sling moves so do not allow #3 to come in contact with the towbar black stow strap.
+(Fig #13 page 11) - C. Using an 8mm hex wrench, tighten the two nuts on the cable clamp so that the wire sling length is no longer adjustable.
 Make sure one clamp is up against the aluminum sleeve and against thimble on one end.